zkkython/Awesome-ML-SYS-Tutorial/sglang/code-walk-through/readme.md

 1. Set up configs (logger, server args, CUDA/NCCL env, inter-process ports) and download the model and tokenizer.
 2. Run Scheduler processes: Each Scheduler runs a TpModelWorker for prefill and decode, manages Radix Cache, and handles TokenizerManager requests in an infinite event loop.
 If `dp_size > 1`, `run_data_parallel_controller_process`; otherwise, initialize a Scheduler for each `tp_rank`.
 3. Run TokenizerManager and DetokenizerManager as subprocesses: the former tokenizes data for the Scheduler, and the latter detokenizes Scheduler outputs for the server frontend.
-For multi-node inference (e.g., Llama 3.1 405B), TokenizerManager and DetokenizerManager only run on the first node.
+For multi-node inference (e.g., Llama 3.1 405B on 2 nodes with 8 H100 on each node), TokenizerManager and DetokenizerManager only run on the first node.
 4. Apply chat templates (if specified) and wait for Scheduler processes to signal readiness while collecting their configuration.